 Finding colorectal cancer in the early stages can make it easier to treat and reduce your chances of dying from the disease.
 There are various options for testing according to your age and risk level.
-The

-National Cancer Institute provides information about the screening tests and answers many common questions, Screening.
-The current recommendation by the American Cancer Society is people at average risk start regular screening for colorectal cancer at 45 years old.
+The National Cancer Institute provides information about the screening tests and answers many common questions, Screenings.
+The current recommendation by the American Cancer Society is people of average risk start screening for colorectal caner at 45 years old.